 Although treatment can help, skin affected by lichen sclerosus can sometimes become scarred and tight over time.

-If it's severe, you might need a small operation, such as surgery to widen your vagina or remove your foreskin (circumcision).
+If lichen sclerosus is severe, you might need a small operation, such as surgery to widen your vagina or remove your foreskin (circumcision).

-Lichen sclerosus also increases your risk of getting cancer on your vulva or penis.
+Lichen sclerosus increases your risk of getting cancer on your vulva, penis or anus.

 The risk is low, but it's a good idea to check yourself regularly and see a GP if you're worried.

-Symptoms to look for include a lump or ulcer that does not go away.
+Symptoms to look for include a lump, a change in skin texture, such as thickening, or an ulcer that does not go away.

 Causes of lichen sclerosus